 Seventy-two sex offender compliance checks were conducted Thursday in an operation by the Jefferson County Sheriff’s Office and Tri-County Drug Task Force.

 The Jefferson County Board of Election Commissioners will appeal a judge’s ruling that there will be no mayoral election in 2014, County Attorney Jackie Harris said Thursday, moving forward despite disapproval from the prosecuting attorney.

 Crystal Paxson was found guilty of first-degree murder in the June 9, 2012, shooting death of James “Sandy” Johnson, 65, of Pine Bluff after a Jefferson County Circuit Court jury deliberating about an hour and a half Thursday.

 LITTLE ROCK — A Pulaski County circuit judge said Thursday he will issue a ruling within two weeks in a challenge to Arkansas’ ban on same-sex marriage.

 A Pine Bluff man was sentenced to prison Thursday after pleading no contest to charges stemming from the death of his infant son last year.

-A $10,000 bond was set Thursday for a Pine Bluff man accused of having sex with a 14-year-old boy.
+A $25,000 bond was set Thursday for a Pine Bluff man accused of growing marijuana plants in a mobile home in the Dollarway area.